If you ask any Chinese family whether they have ever cooked lotus root stir-fry (清炒莲藕) at home, chances are most of them will say yes.

 Clean and cut the lotus root

-- I suggest using a sharp knife to slice it into thin slices, as it not only takes a shorter time to cook but also produces a crunchier texture.
+- I suggest using a sharp knife to slice it into thin slices, as it takes a shorter time to cook and produces a crunchier texture.

-- Soak the lotus root slices in a bowl of water after slicing, as the color of the exposed lotus root darkens quickly.
-This situation is similar to cutting an apple, where the exposed part will oxidize and turn color.
+- Soak the sliced lotus roots in a bowl of water after slicing, as the color of the exposed lotus root darkens quickly.
+This resembles cutting an apple, where the exposed part will oxidize and turn color.
 Besides that, it is also helpful to add two teaspoons of white vinegar into the water to make it slightly acidic, which further helps prevent them from turning brown.

 - Bring a pot of water to a boil, then blanch the lotus root for one minute.
 The purpose of blanching is two-folded.
 First, The cooked lotus root will not change color.
-Secondly, it shortens the time required during stir-fry since other ingredients take only a minute to stir-fry.
+Secondly, it shortens the time required during stir-fry since other ingredients take only a minute.

 - Drain the blanched lotus root slices in a colander and set them aside for later use.